Ider/SU-Courses/README.md

 This Proejct Contain mutiple projects, all of which are from Computer Sciences courses of Syracuse University.
 Currently, the projects are all from Professor [Jim Fawcett](http://www.lcs.syr.edu/faculty/fawcett/), thus he has most copyrights for the lecture material.
-The projects are previous controled by Subversion, the server is *VirtualSVN Server Manager*.
+The projects are previous controled by **Subversion**, the server is [VirtualSVN Server Manager](http://www.visualsvn.com/server/).
 Now they are migrated to Git.
 After I move to Git, I recgonized that it is not good idea to put everything in one repository.

 ##CSE686-IP